eProsima/Fast-DDS/SECURITY.md

 As such, we would like to be informed when a security bug is found so that it can be fixed and disclosed as quickly as possible.
 The rest of the document outlines what is covered by this policy and how to report security vulnerabilities.

+This policy applies to eProsima Fast DDS.
+For this repository it replaces the [organization-wide security policy](https://github.com/eProsima/.github/blob/main/SECURITY.md); where the two differ, the terms below apply.

 ## Scope

-The Vulnerability Disclosure Program outlined here covers all code within our publicly available products.
+The Vulnerability Disclosure Program outlined here covers the code in this repository and the eProsima Fast DDS releases built from it.
 An increasing number of companies are using our DDS based solutions, and during this growth period we anticipate vulnerabilities to be identified in products before vendors have an established vulnerability reporting program.
 We will work with you on a best-effort basis to help connect you with responsible parties best suited to address your concerns.

-This program does not cover repositories in this organization that are forks of third-party projects.
-Vulnerabilities in upstream code should be reported to the corresponding upstream project, following its own security policy.
-If the vulnerability is specific to changes made by eProsima in the fork, please report it to us using the channels described below.

 ## Out of scope

-This program covers the source code and released artifacts of the products described above. eProsima's web sites, cloud services and corporate infrastructure, including eprosima.com, are not part of this program, and this policy does not authorize any testing against them.
+This program covers the source code and released artifacts described above. eProsima's web sites, cloud services and corporate infrastructure, including eprosima.com, are not part of this program, and this policy does not authorize any testing against them.

 Our software is a component of a larger system, and its security depends on the environment in which that system runs.